• Start Your USDA Loan Now!

 USDA Loan Approval

-There are no guidelines on the amount of applicants per loan, however, non occupying co-borrowers are not allowed, therefore, applicants must provide evidence that it will be their primary address.
-The credit report must document at least two accounts that have been opened for 12 months.
-These accounts can be opened or closed.
-There are alternative methods that can be used to qualify the credit.
-Please contact us for more info.
+While there are no specific limits on the number of applicants per loan, non-occupying co-borrowers are not permitted.
+All applicants must prove that the property will be their primary residence.
+The credit report must show at least two accounts that have been open for 12 months, though these accounts can be either open or closed.
+There are alternative methods to qualify for credit as well.
+Please contact us for more details.

 What are the requirements?